afifaniks/triagerX/README.md

-# Triager X
+# TriagerX

-Triager X is a novel triaging framework designed to streamline the process of handling GitHub issues.
-By analyzing the title and description of a GitHub issue, and using two rankers (1) TriagerX Content-based Ranker (CBR), (2) TriagerX Interaction-based Ranker (IBR), Triager X recommends the most appropriate developers to address the issue.
+TriagerX is a novel triaging framework designed to streamline the process of handling GitHub issues.
+By analyzing the title and description of a GitHub issue, and using two rankers (1) TriagerX Content-based Ranker (CBR), (2) TriagerX Interaction-based Ranker (IBR), TriagerX recommends the most appropriate developers to address the issue.
 This tool can significantly reduce the time and effort needed to manage and assign issues in software projects.
+In this README, we provide extensive guidelines on how to get TriagerX up and running.

 ## Environmental Setup